shubhanjali-create/UPI-User-Behavior-Analysis/README.md

 ## Overview

-UPI has become the dominant mode of digital payment in India, with multiple apps — PhonePe, Google Pay, Paytm, BHIM, and others — competing for everyday use.
+UPI has become the dominant mode of digital payment in India, with multiple apps -PhonePe, Google Pay, Paytm, BHIM, and others -competing for everyday use.
 This project studies general UPI usage habits among users to understand patterns of preference across different apps.

 ## Objective